 How do I move to a fixed price tariff?

 You can fix your prices at any time in a few clicks.
-If you're on our Flexible tariff and you've not received one already, you'll get an email very soon with all the details of this price change clearly set out.
+If you're on Flexible Octopus and you've not received one already, you'll get an email very soon with all the details of this price change clearly set out.
 There'll be a personalised link in the email where you can fix your prices at any time.